kolkhis/tech-notes/linux/ansible/awx.md

 This can be done with k3s instead of full blown Kubernetes.
 For simplicity's sake, I'll use that in this writeup.

+This should be done on a dedicated VM that will only be used for k3s/AWX.

 ### Install K3s
 The nice thing about k3s is that it's a single-line installation process.
 ```bash